Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Backups can be stored for up to 10 years in storage accounts
     - **Point in time restore**
         - Go to `database homepage > restore` This is done based on an earlier restore point - these backups were automated backups
-        - Once the backup restore is complete, you will see a new database in the SQL databases in restore which is the copy of the database the you backed up.
+        - Once the backup restore is complete, you will see a new database in the SQL databases in restore which is the copy of the database that you backed up.
 Even if you do not have any data in the database, it can still take up to 10 minutes for the backup to complete the restore.
-The copy is created on the same databse server
+The copy is created on the same database server
         - You can delete a database by going to the `homepage of that database > delete`
         - You can locate the deleted database by going to `database server > deleted databases`
             - Once you click the deleted database that you see here, there is an option to restore based on a restore point